 Information About Dubia Roach Care

-Information about caring for Dubia roaches the right way.
-Includes environment and diet.
-Whether nymphs or adults, breeders or feeders, large or small, young or old, there's a lot of information here that you can use to grow, maintain, and even breed breed Dubia roaches.
+Information about caring for Dubia roaches the right way, with emphasis on two main areas: environment and diet.
+Whether nymphs or adults, breeders or feeders, large or small, young or old, there's a lot of information here that you can use to feed, house, maintain, grow, and even breed breed Dubia roaches.

 Roaches are naturally associated with mites in the wild, and the relationship is usually symbiotic.
 However, mite infestation of a captive Dubia roach colony is a very different situation.
 It can potentially be a very serious problem that needs to be addressed quickly to avoid loss.
 Learn how to rid a Dubia colony of mites in 7 steps.